DEFRA/ffc-helm-library/README.md

 - Template file: `_secret-provider-class.yaml`
 - Template name: `ffc-helm-library.secret-provider-class`

 A K8s `SecretProviderClass` object for the Secrets Store CSI Driver.
-This template enables integration with external secret management systems like Azure Key Vault to mount secrets as volumes in pods.
+This template enables integration with external secret management systems like Azure Key Vault to mount secrets as volumes in pods, using [workload identity](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-identity-access?tabs=azure-portal&pivots=access-with-a-microsoft-entra-workload-identity) for authentication.

 A basic usage of this object template would involve the creation of `templates/secret-provider-class.yaml` in the parent Helm chart (e.g. `ffc-microservice`) containing: